-Unusual Tales of Travel with Animalsby Jonathan Scott, David Attenborough, Gerald Durrell, Dervla Murphy and Mark Shand
+Unusual Tales of Travel with Animalsby Gerald Durrell, Dervla Murphy, Mark Shand, Hilary Bradt and Jennifer Barclay

 Beastly Journeys: Unusual Tales of Travel with Animals – Travel literature collection of tales of travelling with animals, both intentional and accidental.
 Includes stories from a mix of previously unpublished writers and old and modern favourites, from David Attenborough to Dion Leonard, Gerald Durrell, Isabella Bird and Robert Louis Stevenson.